 Our thoughts naturally turn to firewalls — the technology used for decades to protect the data center from attack.
 It turns out, firewalls can’t evolve fast enough.
 Securing data centers from attack is no longer as simple as locking down the perimeter and segmenting the internal network.
 Dynamic, multi-tiered applications run today in virtualized environments.
 Workloads migrate across data center segments and into the cloud.
 Threats emerge inside and outside the network and spread throughout the data center.

 Introducing Secure Micro-Segmentation

 Secure micro-segmentation is a security technology that protects the critical components of a data center at a more granular level.
 Like traditional micro-segmentation solutions, secure micro-segmentation provides a software-defined abstraction layer to simplify segmentation.
 Unlike traditional micro-segmentation, secure micro-segmentation makes resources (workload, devices, and users) in all segments inaccessible to unauthorized users AND is easy to deploy and operationalize, as it is designed for security.

-You Can’t Attack What You Can’t Find
+They Can’t Attack What They Can’t Find

 Advanced Persistent Threats (APTs) perform reconnaissance and adapt to the environment, and attempt to move laterally across the network.
 Secure micro-segmentation can stop an attack in its tracks — because all the possible paths are inaccessible and responses are automated.
 Meanwhile, an administrator can visualize application interactions to understand the attack vector — from the origin point in the stack where the attack took place.
 This helps identify specific users, devices, applications, or workloads to see the root cause as well as the impact of an APT attack.